idaholab/TMAP8/doc/content/verification_and_validation/ver-1ia.md

        image_name=ver-1ia_comparison_pressure.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1ia_comparison_pressure
-       caption=Comparison of concentration of $AB$ as a function of time calculated through TMAP8 and analytically for the solution when A and B have equal pressures [!cite](ambrosek2008verification).
+       caption=Comparison of concentration of $AB$ as a function of time calculated through TMAP8 and analytically for the solution in ratedep condition when A and B have equal pressures [!cite](ambrosek2008verification).

 ## Input files